chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 <img src="../Common/img/FileManagementTools.jpg" alt="CK" style="width:9%;margin:0px 0px 0px 10px">

-These tools are the same as the commands in the File menu, and are very similar to commands you will have used in many other applications.
+These tools are the same as the commands in the File menu.
+They are very similar to commands you will have used in other applications.

 * "File Open" opens either a normal midi file (extension .mid) or a Concert Keyboardist file (extension [CK].mid).
-Opening a normal midi file imports it.
+* Opening a normal midi file imports it as a Concert Keyboardist score.
 * "File Save"  saves the current score replacing the file it was loaded from.
-If you save an just-imported midi file this command is the same as Save As.
-When you save an imported midi file it is saved as a Concert keyboardist file and [CK] is added to the name in front of the .mid extension.
+* If you do "File Save" to a newly imported midi file, it is converted to a Concert keyboardist file and [CK] is added to the name in front of the .mid extension.
 * "File Save As" creates a new file that you can give a different name.
 * You can also open a file by dragging and dropping it on the Concert Keyboardist window.
 * If you try to open a file without saving your edits to the previous file, Concert Keyboardist warns you and gives you a chance to saave your work.